didiooi/beginnersguideML/README.md

-# Newbie's Resources for Self-Taught Data Science and Machine Learning
+# Self-Taught Data Science and Machine Learning
 *v1.0 October-22-2017*

 ## My short story of how to be part of this AI breakthrough